 Step 2.
 Increase efficiency of your agents

 Call centers face problems of agent retention and costs of new staff training.
 As a business is trying to provide a better customer experience and fulfill the SLA’s, it needs to have a proper tool to support its agents.
-For example, the CS assist tool helps agents to ask the right clarifying questions and give the right answers by following the conversation in real-time using enhanced customer-specific AI models.
+For example, the agent assist software helps agents to ask the right clarifying questions and give the right answers by following the conversation in real-time using enhanced customer-specific AI models.

-CS Assist tool works in combination with Conversational IVR, so when a client is connected to customer support, the agent already sees the transcription of the call and the most probable reasons for the contact classified by AI.
+Agent assist tool works in combination with Conversational IVR, so when a client is connected to customer support, the agent already sees the transcription of the call and the most probable reasons for the contact classified by AI.
 The agent should simply follow the solution flow and read out the text.
 Check out the video below that demonstrates that in action.

 For solving inquiries, AI uses the knowledge base called solution flows that allow making all kinds of different API integrations with the backend systems.
 You only need to keep an eye on the first contact resolution rate (FCR) and make solution flow improvements until you get optimal numbers, as otherwise, these will not actually solve the customer’s problem.
 From our experience, it takes around 4 attempts to reach an optimal FCR.
 What is even better, the same solution flows can be shared with the chatbot and all other customer service channels, making it a unified knowledge base for solving customer issues.